Repulser/Rythm-documentation/docs/Settings.md

 ![Autoplay example](/img/docs/settings/autoplay-example.png)

 ## Announce Songs
-When enabled, sends a message to announce when a song has started playing.
+When enabled, Rythm will send a message to announce when a song has started playing.

 :::caution
-The messages go to where you summon Rythm via `!join` or `!play`.
+The messages go to where your last command is.
 :::

 To enable or disable song announcements, use the following command:<br/>